jhonnystene/EscapeGame/enginedocs.md

 The WorldItem's position in the world can be viewed or changed by accessing the `x` and `y` variables of the instance.

 ## The CollisionItem Class
-**The collision functions are not working in Escape Engine version 1.0b, and most functions are not even present.
-The collision system from the Infinity Engine will be ported to the Escape engine in version 1.1b.**

 The CollisionItem is an extension of WorldItem that provides collision functions.
 To check for a collision with another CollisionItem, pass the other CollisionItem to the `collidingWith` function.
-To move in a direction while preventing collisions with another CollisionItem, pass the other CollisionItem to `moveAndCollide`.
-If you wish to move and collide with a group of other CollisionItems (which will be most cases), pass an array with all of the CollisionItems to `moveAndCollide`.
+To move in a direction while preventing collisions with another CollisionItem, pass the desired movement and the other CollisionItem to `moveAndCollide`.
+If you wish to move and collide with a group of other CollisionItems (which will be most cases), pass the desired movement and an array with all of the CollisionItems to `moveAndCollide`.

 ## Common Issues
 The Escape Engine does not have a built-in way of telling the time since the last frame, so adding an FPS limiter is usually needed.

+## Changelog
+### Version 1.1b:

+ - Added collision functions from Infinity Engine

+### Version 1.0b:

+ - Added documentation
+ - Game can now be prototyped

+## To-do

+ - Animation System
+ - Delta Timer